Betojr04/Betojr04/README.md

 🚀 Diving Deep into Mobile Development: Embarking on an exciting journey with Swift to build an innovative application for a tech startup.
 This venture is a significant step in broadening my full-stack capabilities and exploring the dynamic world of mobile app development.

-🌐 Expanding My Full-Stack Expertise: Actively learning Java, TypeScript, and Spring Boot through a hands-on project on developing a comprehensive finance tracker.
+🌐 Expanding My Full-Stack Expertise: Actively learning Java (SpringBoot) through a hands-on project on developing a comprehensive finance tracker.
 Each step in this project is a learning opportunity, enhancing my ability to create robust and scalable full-stack solutions.

 🔍 Connecting and Collaborating: Open to discussions, collaborations, or freelance opportunities.
 Whether it's contributing to open-source projects or brainstorming new ideas, I'm here to engage and innovate.
 Feel free to reach out!